jacklishufan/NonLinearNewtonNet-Public/ReadMe_CS182.md

 Authors: Jiahsu Liang, Divyam Goel, Yifan Zhang, and Shufan Li

 Summary: Real world atomistic dynamics are dictated by complex quantum mechanical interactions.
 NewtonNet, a Newtonian message passing network for deep learning of interatomic potentials and forces, has been proven to reduce such computational complexity.
 In this project, we will be applying deep neural network approach to the field of quantum chemistry.
-Specifically, we will be expanding the existing model, NewtonNet, to aim to achieve better prediction results on energies for popular dataset such as Ani-ccx and MD-17 through  by combining latent force computations with three body angular interactions and 4 body di-headral interactions using nonlinear attention from Equiformer [this one may be changed depends on demand].
+Specifically, we will be expanding the existing model, NewtonNet, to aim to achieve better prediction results on molecule energies for popular dataset such as Ani-ccx and MD-17 by combining latent force computations with three body angular interactions and 4 body di-headral interactions using nonlinear attention from Equiformer [this one may be changed depends on demand].

 ## Installation and Dependencies ##